 Level Career Description Entry-Level Veterinary Technician Works under the supervision of a licensed veterinarian, with duties varying by state regulations.
 Common tasks include assisting veterinarians with medical procedures, collecting and preparing laboratory samples, anesthetizing animals, performing dental procedures and cleanings, and dispensing medications.
 Senior-Level Veterinarian Requiring a Doctoral or professional degree, veterinarian jobs focus on the care and health of animals.
 These professionals diagnose and treat sick and injured animals and can be found in a range of work settings, from clinics to farms to zoos.

 The pet industry covers business arenas such as pet breeding, product development and sales, dog walking, pet grooming, accessories and specialized medicine.
 Opportunities exist for smaller side jobs (e.g., starting a pet walking business) or in major sectors (e.g., developing pet monitoring tools).
-The pet business is big, with pet owners spending between $58 and $61 billion each year on their companions, according to the American Pet Products Association.Required Education
+The pet business is big, with pet owners spending over $70 million on their companions in 2018, according to the American Pet Products Association.Required Education

 A high school diploma and on-the-job training may be enough for entry-level positions.
 A bachelor's or master's degrees in business administration is recommended for entrepreneurial roles.Potential Careers Pet Business